RealDigitalOrg/RFSoC4x2-BSP/root/scripts/README.md

 ### Installing Options

-There are scripts for setting up some options included.
+Scripts for setting up some options are included.
 The scripts include:

  * build-swap.sh: Builds a swap file and extends the Linux partition to the maximum size of the SD card when using the -e option.
 This script is described above in the "Getting Started" section.